.

 'Chocolate Beauty'.
 67 days to green; 87 days to chocolate.
 Four-lobed, medium-large sweet bell variety.
 Plants are disease resistant and provide prolific yields.
 The rich mahogany color on mature fruits turns green when cooked.

 'Corno Di Toro, Red'.
 68 days.
-Italian bulls horn.
-Delicious in salads but more often grilled or sauted.
+Italian bull's horn.
+Delicious in salads but more often grilled or sauteed.
 Long, 8-10 inch, curved, green fruit.
 We have two varieties; one ripens brilliant red, the other, yellow.
 Prolific tall plants.

 'Corno Di Toro, Yellow'.
 Italian bull's horn.
 Long, 8-10 inch, green fruit ripens brilliant orange-yellow.
-Delicious in salads but more often grilled or sauted.
+Delicious in salads but more often grilled or sauteed.
 Prolific tall plants.

 'Cubanelle'.
 68 days to first lime-green fruit.
 Large, smoothly tapered with slightly blunt ends.
 Thin skinned peppers are 6 inches long and 2 inches wide.
 Matures red.